vsvipul/CS307-SystemPracticum/A4/README.md

 a) DNS - DNS or a Domain Name Server is a server that acts like a phonebook for the clients on the internet.
 Everytime we put in a domain name in a browser, the request actually goes to a DNS Server, which then provides the IP Address corresponding to that particular domain name.
 DHCP - DHCP or Dynamic Host Configuration Protocol is a network management protocol used on IP Networks.
 A DHCP server dynamically assigns IP Addresses to nodes on a network.
 It allows the nodes to request IP Addresses from the router or the ISP, reducing the need for manual IP Addresses.

-b) TCP - TCP or Transmission Control Protocol is a connection-oriented protocol, i.e. conection is first established before transmitting data.
-It is reliable data delivery protocol.
+b) TCP - TCP or Transmission Control Protocol is a connection-oriented protocol, i.e. connection is first established before transmitting data.
+It is a reliable data delivery protocol.
 Packets arrive in order at the server.
 Retransmission of lost packets occurs.
 Used in HTTP, HTTPS, FTP, SMTP etc.
 UDP - UDP or User Datagram Protocol is a datagram oriented protocol.
-Unlike TCP, there is no need to establish a connection in this case and also maintaining and terminating it.
-It is preffered for broadcast or multicast transmissions.
-It is unreliable data delivery protocol.
+Unlike TCP, there is no need to establish a connection in this case and also maintain and terminate it.
+It is preferred for broadcast or multicast transmissions.
+It is an unreliable data delivery protocol.
 No ordering of packets is required.
-No retrasmission of lost packets occurs.
+No retransmission of lost packets occurs.
 Used in DNS, DHCP, VoIP etc.

 c) The OSI Layer model was developed in the year 1984 and used in most modern day networks.
 In this 7 layer model, each layer has a separate function to perform and all these layers work together to transmit data from one node to another over a network.
 These layers are Physical, Data Link, Network, Transport, Session, Presentation and Application Layers.